CH PEOPLE.jpeg

 How many cohousing communities are there in the United States?

 The first U.S. cohousing communities were built in the early 1990s.
-There are now 165 U.S. communities, according to the nonprofit Cohousing Association of the United States: 148 are completed and 17 are under construction.
-Another 140 groups are organizing; 35 of those have acquired land they are developing.
+As of March 2025 there are close to 200 U.S. communities, according to the nonprofit Cohousing Association of the United States.
+Many others are in various stages of development.
+Most are intergenerational.
+Others are oriented more to people who are mostly 55 years or older.

 How is Shepherd Village different from a commune?

-Shepherd Village homes are privately owned, fee simple, and there is no shared income or ideology.
+Shepherd Village homes are privately owned, in fee simple, and there is no shared income or ideology.

 What if I don’t feel like socializing all the time?